-Some of the 200 factors of the 200 are a one-time fix and then some of them are kind of ongoing.
-So like a one time fix example would be the whole big thing about, “Hey, we’re http and now we’re moving to https.”
+Some of the 200 factors are a one-time fix and then some of them are ongoing.
+A one-time fix example would be the whole big thing about, “Hey, we’re http and now we’re moving to https.”
 That was a really big deal, but once you switched over, you were fine.
 It was done.

-And if you didn’t switch over, then you know, your website got punched in the face for a little while until you fixed it and people stopped getting that alert that your website was unsecure.
+And if you didn’t switch over, then your website got punched in the face for a little while until you fixed it and people stopped getting that alert that your website was insecure.
 Some factors you don’t have control over.
 These are the sorts of things, again, that I don’t necessarily want you to worry about.

 Things like domain age (how old your website name is), you can’t control.
 So a website with a domain that’s older typically ranks better.
 It just depends, but it typically ranks better.
-But that’s not something you have control over. it’s funny because all of the domains I’ve ever purchased, they were brand new.
-Nobody else ever had them, so they don’t have anything on them.
+But that’s not something you have control over.
+It’s funny because all of the domains I’ve ever purchased, they were brand new.
+Nobody else ever had them, so they didn’t have anything on them.

 It’s like a, a teenager out of high school, they don’t have any credit.
-It’s not bad, but it’s not good.
-I mean, I guess sometimes it’s bad, but it’s not good either.
-It’s kind of like that your domain age is almost kind of like website credit, if you will.
+It’s kind of like that your domain age is almost kind of like website credit if you will.

 First SEO Factor: High-Quality Content

-Now some people here produce content, and forget the high-quality thing in there and that ois a mistake.
+Now some people here produce content, and forget the “high-quality” part.
+That’s a mistake.
 Google is in Google Docs.
-It’s on your Google drive, and it owns YouTube.
+It’s on your Google Drive, and it owns YouTube.
 I mean they’ve got pretty much everything, and they do spell check and whatnot.
 They have access to all the content that you could ever possibly create.
-And that means they know that high-quality content ranks better, they’re working these things into their algorithms.
+Google knows that high-quality content is preferred, and they’re working these things into their algorithms.

-They know what good content looks like, they know what high-quality stuff looks like, and you need to make sure that that’s what’s on your website.
-So people who just put up content before the, you know, an algorithm change when the search engine said “Oh, you’ve got content and it ranks for these keywords, good for you.”
+They know what good content looks like, and you need to make sure that that’s what’s on your website.
+So people who just put up content before the serious algorithm changes, when the search engine said “Oh, you’ve got content and it ranks for these keywords, good for you.”

-But once the search engine algorithm became sophisticated, they were also looking for quality stuff, not riddled with grammar errors or just stuffed with keywords.
+But once the search engine algorithm became sophisticated, they were also looking for quality.
+You can’t afford to have content riddled with grammar errors or just stuffed with keywords.

 Quality Over Quantity Every Time

-Well then all of those sites that put quantity over quality, all of that was a waste that was worthless.
+Well then, all of those sites that put quantity over quality, all of that was a waste.
 They got penalized by Google and then they got buried.
 So now nobody will find those websites because Google knows that their users don’t want to see that.
-You want to put in the work up front to future proof the content on your site.
-Quality over quantity 100% of the time.
+You want to put in the work upfront to future proof the content on your site.
+Quality over quantity, 100% of the time.

 If you’re asking yourself “Oh, this isn’t our best work, should we put it up?”
 The answer is no, don’t put it up if you know it’s not your best work.
-Don’t put it up there in front of your customers and in front of your future customers.
+Don’t put it up there in front of your clients and your prospects.
 I’m always of the opinion, one great blog post per month is better than eight crappy posts per month.
 If you have the team to put out eight awesome blog posts every month, good for you.

 But that’s not everybody.
-So unless you’re outsourcing or you’ve got the internal team and an editor or excellent writers who are also employees, then you’re going to want to ease back.
+Unless you’re outsourcing or you’ve got the internal team and an editor or excellent writers who are also employees, then you’re going to want to ease back.
 The general recommendation is one blog post per week.
 But even that, if you know you can’t keep up with one blog post per week and it’s not going to be your best stuff, I would much rather you post one great blog post.
-One great blog posts we can do something with.
+We can do something with one great blog post.
 We can be proud of it.

 SEO Factor #2: Mobile-Optimized Website

 Like, “Hey, I was in the kitchen, let me look this recipe up.” or “Oh, I just remembered that.
 Let me look this thing up.”
-So keep that in mind.
-So mobile first indexing, if you’re not optimized for mobile, you’re not showing up.
-And then 50% of site traffic is from a mobile device.
+Mobile-first indexing: if you’re not optimized for mobile, you’re not showing up.

 You want to be optimized for mobile and it’s not difficult these days.
 When you’re working with a great web designer, they’ll know.
 They’ll say “Hey, only responsive websites, that’s all we build.” if I was working with a web designer who was trying to charge me extra for a responsive website, I wouldn’t work with them because web designers who know their stuff are only going to build responsive websites.
 There’s no point in building anything else anymore.